salmanaligeek/indieteq-php-my-sql-pdo-database-class/README.md

-I am not maintaining this repository anymore and I would like to request you to find a better repo or make a fork of this repository!
+I will try to maintain this repository!
+Report the issues you have.
 ============================

 PDO Database Class